cossacklabs/themis-java-examples/README.md

 5. Build `themis.aar` archive:
 https://github.com/cossacklabs/themis/wiki/Building-and-installing#android

   You will get it in the themis folder `build/outputs/aar/`.
-Copy archive into `ThemisTestApp/app/libs/` folder and rename to `themis-0.9.5-debug.aar`
+Copy archive into `ThemisTestApp/app/libs/` folder and rename to `themis-release.aar`

 6. Now you can run this :)